kratsg/JetReclustering/README.md

 ### Incorporating in algorithm chain

 This is the least destructive option since it requires **no change** to your existing code.
-All you need to do is create a new `JetReclustering` algorithm and add it to the job before other algorithms downstream that want access to the reclustered jets.
+All you need to do is create a new `JetReclusteringAlgo` algorithm and add it to the job before other algorithms downstream that want access to the reclustered jets.
 It is highly configurable.
 In your runner macro, add the header

 ```c++
 #include <xAODJetReclustering/JetReclusteringAlgo.h>